ExaWorks/job-api-spec/specification.md

 int? getGPUCoresPerProcess()
 ```

-Similar to `cpuCoresPerProcess`, except for GPU cores.
+Similar to `cpuCoresPerProcess`, but for GPU cores.
 For heterogeneous
 clusters, with GPUs available only on some nodes, setting this property
 signifies to the LRM that GPU nodes are being requested.